Green Tea and Warfarin: Can You Take Them Together?

 Why is this important?

-Because warfarin is so sensitive to vitamin K intake, the key principle of anticoagulation diet management is consistency, not avoidance.
-Patients are not told to stop eating spinach, kale, or broccoli; they are told to eat roughly the same amount each week so the warfarin dose can be matched to that intake.
-The same logic applies to green tea.
-A patient who drinks one cup a day every day is unlikely to have any problem, but a patient who suddenly starts a green-tea-based weight-loss regimen, or who drinks litres a day for several days, can destabilise their INR.
+This is why the guiding principle of warfarin diet management is consistency, not avoidance.
+Patients are not told to give up spinach, kale, or broccoli; they are told to eat roughly the same amount each week so the dose can be matched to it.
+Green tea follows the same logic.
+One cup a day, every day, is unlikely to cause trouble.
+A sudden green-tea-based regimen, or large volumes for several days, is what can move the INR.

 What should you do?

-Avoid very large volumes (gallon-a-day quantities, as in the published case report) and avoid green tea extract supplements, EGCG capsules, and concentrated matcha powders used in latte form, because the leaf-equivalent dose can be much higher than brewed tea.
-If you are switching to a direct oral anticoagulant (DOAC) such as apixaban, rivaroxaban, or dabigatran, this particular interaction no longer applies because DOACs do not depend on vitamin K.
+If you are on or switching to a direct oral anticoagulant (DOAC) such as apixaban, rivaroxaban, edoxaban, or dabigatran, this interaction does not apply, because DOACs do not depend on vitamin K.

 Which specific products are affected?